 Verdi paraphrases (1971):

 I Lombardi: Salve Maria de Jérusalem (the early version, I think)

-Probably my favourite disc in the box-set.
+This is my favourite disc in the set.
 The sound is surprisingly fine and Arrau (at 68!) is at his absolute peak, playing with extraordinary dynamic range and power.
-Rigoletto is scintillating and executed with impeccable taste, the Miserere puts Leslie Howard's timid rendition to shame, the Aida Paraphrase (one of Liszt's most daring experiments) rivals Ciccolini's fiery performance on EMI.
+Rigoletto is scintillating and executed with impeccable taste, the Miserere puts Leslie Howard's timid rendition to shame, the Aida Paraphrase (one of Liszt's most daring experiments) rivals Ciccolini's fiery rendition.
 Too bad that Verdi's best operas came a bit too late for Liszt to do with them what he had done with Bellini, Donizetti, Meyerbeer and Mozart.
-Nevertheless, the Verdi paraphrases are all gems that should be performed and recorded more often than they are; this disc, actually, is an almost complete collection.
-It is great to hear what Arrau does with forgotten masterpieces such as the Ernani Paraphrase or the Réminiscences de Boccanegra will make you wonder just why they are forgotten.
+Nevertheless, the Verdi paraphrases are all gems that should be performed and recorded more often than they are; this album, actually, is an almost complete collection.
+What Arrau does with forgotten masterpieces such as the Ernani Paraphrase and the Réminiscences de Boccanegra will make you wonder just why they are forgotten.